jasonwmcswain/pdf-mergician/CONTRIBUTING.md

-# Contributing to merge-pdf
+# Contributing to pdf-mergician

-Thank you for your interest in contributing to merge-pdf!
+Thank you for your interest in contributing to pdf-mergician!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct